TheBiggerGuy/com.thebiggerguy.www/site/content/contributions/_index.md

 ---

-An automated list of GitHub work can be found at my <a href="https://resume.github.io/?TheBiggerGuy" class="text-white">GitHub Resume</a>.
+An automated list of GitHub work can be found at my <a href="https://resume.github.io/?TheBiggerGuy">GitHub Resume</a>.